Connect with us

 “Jamie (Turrentine) is someone I’ve tracked for a very long time, and I know that previous coaches have also followed her.
 She’s a very important player, and she’s someone we want for the future.
 But obviously, there’s a process in place to get her playing for us.
 Jamie is going to be an excellent inclusion, and she constantly proves herself, as we saw today.”

-Just like any Filipino team—whether in collegiate, professional, or international competition—recruitment is key.
+Just like any Filipino team — whether in collegiate, professional, or international competition — recruitment is key.
 The recent success of the Filipinas has shown how crucial this process is, as one of Asia’s rising teams strengthened its roster to earn a spot in the FIFA Women’s World Cup.

 For an international coach, having a strong pool of players to choose from is essential, especially since they cannot simply sign players the way professional clubs do.
-In the case of the Philippines, its vast diaspora has opened doors for Filipinos developed abroad who now seek to represent their homeland.

 For Torcaso, maintaining a steady pipeline of talent is crucial for the country’s long-term competitiveness on the global stage.